-Sue Dickinson South African wildlife artist has beautifully captured the African Wild Dog in this watercolour painting - now available as a limited edition print.
+Sue Dickinson has beautifully captured the African Wild Dog in this signed limited edition print.

 The composition of each artwork is critical, based upon the law of proportion known as the "Golden Mean" - an aesthetic principle used by the ancient Greeks.
 Focusing on the animal itself, Sue’s experience has taught her that "what you leave out is just as important as what you put in".
 To this end, you will notice the purposeful and very impactful negative space surrounding each of her artworks.
 Her stark, clean images concentrate exclusively on the animal and convey the wide-open spaces of Africa.

 Sue Dickinson (1958-2019) was one of South Africa's foremost wildlife watercolour artists, her unique artworks finding their way into private collections worldwide, including those of South Africa's first democratically elected president, Nelson Mandela, and Britain's Queen Elizabeth II.

 Born in KwaZulu-Natal, South Africa, in 1958, Dickinson studied Fine Art at the University of the Witwatersrand before launching her graphic design studio.
 In 1994 she started painting full-time and was soon considered one of the best South African wildlife artists of her generation.